-Jackson M. Tsuji
+Jackson Makoto Tsuji

 Check out the Research tab to see the active research themes I’m exploring.
 I also have a newly made blog I hope to update from time to time with thoughts about experiments, code, or other things related to microbial ecology.

-Education, work experience, and award info can be found on my JAMSTEC webpage.
-Publications are listed in my Google Scholar account.
+Education, work experience, and award info can be found on my JAMSTEC webpage (to be updated soon).

 Want to get in touch about science?
 Check out other social media icons at the bottom of this page for ways to contact me.